-St John's Grove Beeston (1993)
+St John's Grove Beeston, St John's Grove (1993)

-Based on the straight, wide streets of Devonshire Avenue and Elm Avenue, St John's Grove has a spacious residential character, complemented by extensive mature landscaping.
+23.10 Based on the straight, wide streets of Devonshire Avenue and Elm Avenue, St John's Grove has a spacious residential character, complemented by extensive mature landscaping.
 The majority of the houses in the area are of Edwardian or late Victorian origin, set in large enclosed plots with consistent building lines.
 Many have wooden sash windows, ornamental ridge tiles and finials, and other characteristic details worthy of retention.

-Map 45: West End Beeston Conservation Area
+Map 45: Beeston West End Beeston Conservation Area

-West End Beeston (1976)
+West End Beeston, West End (1976)

-The grouping of Victorian and earlier historic buildings creates the area's village-like character and the narrow streets enclosed by long stretches of old brick walling.
+23.11 The grouping of Victorian and earlier historic buildings creates the area's village-like character and the narrow streets enclosed by long stretches of old brick walling.
 St John's Church and the Manor House are among the key individual buildings in this area.